 We all need to take on board a level of personal responsibility to protect the health of our fellow students and colleagues as well as our own.
 RCSI has invested in increasing the level of general cleaning completed on campus and you will notice an increased presence of our cleaning contractor staff.
 Extra measures have been put in place for more frequent cleaning of touched surface points, welfare facilities and communal areas and supplies will be available throughout campus to ensure the 'clean in, clean out' policy is adhered to.

-We advice that all RCSI students and staff download the HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.
+All RCSI students and staff are requested to download HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.

 Please be assured that there is no cost to the individual for treatment by the Irish health service for a prescribed infectious disease such as COVID-19.
 This applies to patients seen at OPDs, EDs and IPDs/hospitalisations.
 This is a commitment by the Irish government.